 In the truest sense, the Creamery is the one thing that got Manteca going as a town as it was the community’s first building except for scattered farms.

 Floyd Richards and Roy Olson in the 1930s purchased the Creamery.
-They constructed an ice cream parlor on the front of the building which soon.
+They constructed an ice cream parlor on the front of the building.
 It quickly became a favorite spot for families to gather during warm summer evenings.

 In 1938 the Creamery produced 395,000 pounds of butter that year and wrapped 1,800 pounds a day.
 The ice cream freezing room turned out 10 gallons every six minutes.